 Colored pencil art is an accessible creative practice that anyone can try.
 Because there are so many brands readily available—especially on Amazon—it’s easy to get started.
 So, if you’re looking to take your creativity in new directions, check out some of our favorite realistic colored pencil art.
 Then, consult our list of the best colored pencils for beginners to professionals.

-Once you’re familiar with colored pencils, you can enroll in a class on Craftsy to further hone your skills.
-They have a fantastic e-learning course called Step-by-Step Photorealistic Colored Pencil Portraits that's taught by artist Karen Hull.
-It has hours of close-up instruction with stunning results.
+Once you’re familiar with colored pencils, you can enroll in a course on Skillshare to further hone your skills.
+They have a fantastic e-learning course called Ultimate Realistic Colored Pencil Drawing that's taught by artist Shima Taife.
+It has hours of close-up instruction that will give you stunning results.

 These incredibly patient and gifted artists are taking color pencil art to a whole other level.